Roads better than Rome’s

 white lines guide hand on wheel over blacktop trails for combustion wagons

-to where the trees grow short and the days are as long as dragons
+grow short and the days are as long as dragons

 a small town and its gorgeous scenes